-My step-mother left us after going into coma for the second time.
-When the doctors assured us there was no hope, we agreed to take her off of the respiratory machine.
+My stepmother left us after going into coma for the second time.
+When the doctors assured us there was no hope, we agreed to take her off the respiratory machine.
 I still feel guilty.
 I started an artist’s book about her loss but I couldn’t finish it.
-Losing a loved one is being awash by the long and painful process of grieving.
+Losing a loved one is being awash in the long and painful process of grieving.

 What shape, vessel or space could house the deceased departure and the grief of a bereaved person?
 The last breath is the point of rupture so it will inform the shape while inside its form a second vessel will hold the grieving heart.
 For once, I am not using my photographs but two poems to express my vision of death and grief.

 What material will I use?
 How to represent the act of exhaling?
 How to include these two poems in the structure so they both come together?
 What texture or lettering am I going to choose?
 So many questions that are slowly finding their answers as I am making prototypes.

 To be continued ….